Welcome to the twenty-third biennial New College Conference on Medieval & Renaissance Studies!

 Nova Myhill, New College of Florida

-Organizer and Chair: Cameron Hunt McNabb, University of Tampa
+Chair: Cameron Hunt McNabb, University of Tampa

 Maternal Love and Guardianship